Presentations and content delivery

-Log in to course reserves to place new requests, or to clone reserve lists from a previous term.
+Other readings can be provided to your students through course reserves.
+Log in to the Course reserves system to place new requests, or to clone reserve lists from a previous term.
 Reserves staff will try where possible to replace print resources with content that is already digitally available, as well as ensure that posted material:

 - Can be accessed through the “Get Course Reserves” link in LEARN